 Modern times have caused stonemasonry to evolve as new tools become available and demand has shifted focus.
-Whilst there is still the need for more large scale building projects, stonemasonry now has a whole range of intricate, smaller applications of the trade.
-There are a whole variety of intricately designed special purpose walls that can be erected for domestic purposes, such as bars, pools and feature walls.
+Whilst there is still the need for more large-scale building projects, stonemasonry now has a whole range of intricate, smaller applications of the trade.
+There are a whole variety of intricately designed special-purpose walls that can be erected for domestic purposes, such as bars, pools and feature walls.
 There are however smaller applications such as water features, fire pits and garden ornaments.

 All of these types of stonemasonry are very detailed and intricate work that seasoned professionals have spent years learning how to achieve.
-As such, if you have the need of stonework, aside from the most basic things, you better know where to look for the professionals.
+As such, if you have the need for stonework, aside from the most basic things, you better know where to look for the professionals.

 There is another kind of work that some stonemasons excel at, and that is restoring and reinvigorating aged and damaged stonework.
 One of the most susceptible of these is limestone due to its natural habit of eroding over time due to the elements.
 Limestone was historically used as mortar before the invention of cement, but it was not known how easily it can erode at the time, and no alternatives were really available.
 As such, there are many glorious historic buildings that are slowly having their brickwork eaten away and would face collapse if nothing is done to save them.
-The limestone brickwork and mortar needs to be carefully treated and preserved whilst any damage and erosion requires replacing with a suitable modern counterpart.
-There is a temptation to simply fill any eroded mortar with cement and seemingly stop the problem there; unfortunately cement is one of the worst things you can use with limestone as it is guaranteed to actually speed up the erosion of the remaining mortar and possible surrounding bricks by up to 100%.
+The limestone brickwork and mortar needs to be carefully treated and preserved whilst any damage and erosion require replacing with a suitable modern counterpart.
+There is a temptation to simply fill any eroded mortar with cement and seemingly stop the problem there; unfortunately, cement is one of the worst things you can use with limestone as it is guaranteed to actually speed up the erosion of the remaining mortar and possibly surrounding bricks by up to 100%.